-Bristol Multi-Faith Forum (BMFF) is an equality organisation, instituted by the Bristol City Council in 2004, for inter-faith and inter-cultural community cohesion and social harmony; and to promote the health and wellbeing of the communities.
+Bristol Multi-Faith Forum (BMFF) is an equality organisation, instituted by the Bristol City Council in 2004, for inter-faith community cohesion and inter-cultural social harmony; and to promote community health and well-being.
 BMFF was formed, following consultation with the city’s faith communities and the voluntary community sector, considering the wider city objectives.
-Funded by the City Council, BMFF became an independent body in 2007.
+Funded initially by the City Council, BMFF became an independent body in 2007.

 BMFF encourages all religious communities and denominations to stand together in fraternity and fellowship for peace and justice.
 The Multi-Faith Forum aims to provide opportunities for communication and relationship building between people of different faiths and enable people of diverse communities and traditions to engage together in the direction and development of the city.
 In recent years, the Multi-Faith Forum has started to spread its wings to encourage partnerships working with faith and statutory organizations to engage in the building of a strong, diverse community.
 We talk to one another and together talk with the wider community of Bristol.

 BMFF organise the ‘Diverse Doors Open Day’, which is an annual event that offers people the opportunity to visit a wide range of places of worship and learn about the many faith communities in Bristol.
 We also play a collaborative role in organising the Bristol Lord Mayor’s Inter-Faith Civic Celebration conducted on an annual basis.
 We also arrange ‘Faith Trails’ that enable people to connect with various places of worship.